Table of contents

 - A calculator provides an investor with the flexibility to change the period, amount, rate of return and get an estimate of returns.
 An investor can set multiple combinations of an amount to be invested, tenure, rate of return and then decide what is the optimum combination.

-- With a financial goal in mind, an investor can use the calculator and find out if his/ her goals are being met or not.
+- With a goal in mind, an investor can use the calculator and find out if his/ her goals are being met or not.

 - The calculator is very simple and easy to use.
 An investor only needs the information required handy